jnozzi/cocoadev.com/markdown/CocoaNeedsGarbageCollection.md

 ----

 I suspect it doesn't work.
 Boehm is a conservative, mark and sweep garbage collector.
 Suppose there are no other references to A or B.  We'd call these objects unreachable, but how is Boehm going to know it?
-The     General/[NSNotificationCenter defaultCenter] object is reachable, and is holding onto a pointer to object B. A is registered to receive a notification from B, and the notification center has a reference to A.  Though I suppose the center might also have a reference to B, depending on how A registered.
+The     [NSNotificationCenter defaultCenter] object is reachable, and is holding onto a pointer to object B. A is registered to receive a notification from B, and the notification center has a reference to A.  Though I suppose the center might also have a reference to B, depending on how A registered.

 ----